LingGen: Scalable Multi-Attribute Linguistic Control via Power-Law Masking: Background

 Recent advancements have explored compositional text control in latent space by leveraging compact, differentiable representations.
-Techniques based on ordinary differential equations (ODEs) and latent space samplers have shown promise in efficiently composing multiple control operations, significantly reducing computational overhead and maintaining high text quality~\citep{liu-etal-2023-composable,ding-etal-2023-maclasa}.
-These methods align with the growing interest in developing models that adapt to dynamic and flexible control inputs across various domains without the need for extensive retraining or costly optimizations~\citep{yang-etal-2023-tailor}.
+Techniques based on ordinary differential equations and latent space samplers can efficiently compose multiple control operations while reducing computational overhead and maintaining text quality~\citep{liu-etal-2023-composable,ding-etal-2023-maclasa}.
+These methods align with the growing interest in developing models that adapt to diverse control inputs across various domains~\citep{yang-etal-2023-tailor}.